NemoPatel/Stock-Price-Tracker/README.md

 To get started with the Stock Tracker Web Application on your local machine, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required Python dependencies: `pip install -r requirements.txt`.
-3. Start the Python server: `python app.py`.
+2. Start the Python server: `python app.py`.
-4. Open `index.html` in your browser to access the web application.
+3. Open `index.html` in your browser to access the web application.

 ## Usage